-A very thin layer of zinc is imparted onto the surface of components using electrolysis.
-Generally street furniture items that are zinc plated are painted as well.
-Zinc plate and powder coat can offer good service lives of up to 15 years in low-corrosive environments, but is not suitable in coastal areas, other corrosive environments, or where vandalism and “hard” use is present.
+A very thin layer of zinc is imparted onto the surface of the metal using electrolysis.
+Generally street furniture items that are zinc plated are also painted as well.
+Zinc plate and powder coat can offer good service lives of up to 15 years in low-corrosive environments.
+However, it is not suitable in coastal areas, other corrosive environments, or where vandalism and “hard” use is present.
 It is a relatively cheap process.

 Hot Dip Galvanising

-Components are dipped into a molten tank of Zinc, leaving a thick coating.
-Used extensively in outdoor products it offers a high level of protection against corrosion due to the volume of zinc present.
+Metal components are dipped into a molten tank of zinc, leaving behind a thick coating.
+Used extensively in outdoor products, galvanising protects against corrosion.
+This is due to the high volume of zinc in the coating.
 Galvanised products initially have a bright silver look, but after several months will take on a matt grey finish.
-It will retain this finish until the zinc is consumed.
 Galvanised steel products can also have a secondary finish applied, such as powder coating.
-This gives the advantage of both a good corrosion protection and a visually appealing finish; however there are several steps that need to be taken to ensure good adhesion and finish, such as etching and de-gassing.
+This gives the advantage of both a good corrosion protection and a visually appealing finish.
+However, there are several steps that need to be taken to ensure good adhesion and finish.
+This includes etching and de-gassing.
 Galvanising is more expensive than zinc plating, but is still reasonably economical.
 Galvanising creates a high level of protection against corrosion and is suitable for most environments.

 Components are placed into a rumbling drum with zinc powder and plastic shot.
 The rotating action of the drum imparts the zinc onto the surface of the components.
-With similar protection levels to hot dip galvanising, the main advantage of this process is the uniform coating that is free from dags and slag that can be associated with hot dip.
+With similar protection levels to hot dip galvanising, the main advantage of this process is the uniform coating.
+It’s free from dags and slag that can be associated with hot dip.
 Due to the nature of the application, this process is only suitable for small components such as brackets and fasteners.
-It is an economical process when the labour costs of de-burring hot dip galvanised products are taken into account.
+Labour costs increase when the de-burring of hot dip galvanised parts are required.

 Zinc Rich Primers

-Either through powder coating or a wet coat paint process, a primer containing zinc is applied to the material prior to a finish coat.
+A primer containing zinc is applied to the material prior to a finish coat.
+This is done by powder coating or a wet coat paint process.
 Depending on the type of primers and paints used, protection levels vary.
-This generally offers a medium level of protection, but is usually a more expensive process and is not suitable where surface finishes are likely to be broken by physical damage
+This generally offers a medium level of protection, but is usually a more expensive process.
+It is not suitable for areas where surface finishes are likely to be broken by physical damage.

 Zinc Plated Sheet Steel

-Either an alloy of aluminium and zinc (zincalloy, zincallume etc) or Zinc (gal sheet) is applied to sheet steel in a production line.
-Even if the material is cut into shape, the sacrificial properties of zinc will protect the raw edges to an extent, but if large areas of the finish are damaged during fabrication methods, such as welding, weak areas of protection will be created where corrosion can begin.
-This is a very cost effective method of achieving a good level of protection and excellent surface finish, but is acceptable only for low corrosive environments.
+An alloy of aluminium and zinc (zincalloy, zincallume etc) or zinc (gal sheet) is applied in a production line.
+The sacrificial properties of zinc will protect the raw edges, even when cut to shape.
+But if large areas of the finish become damaged during fabrication, areas can become vulnerable to corrosion.
+This is a very cost effective method that has a good level of corrosion resistance.
+However, it is acceptable only for low corrosive environments.

-Components that are either coated with one of the above substrates, or a raw, are coated in a layer of powdered polymer, using electrostatic charge to hold the powder to the part.
-The coated part is then baked in an oven which melts the polymer and achieves a very smooth and consistent finish.
-Although there a different types of products available with different attributes, powder coat generally offers low levels of corrosion protection and for street furniture is really only an aesthetic finish (there are some powder primers and clear coats that bend this rule).
-Powder coating is suitable for steel and aluminium and is a very cost effective way of a achieving an attractive and uniform finish, with large range of colours available.
+The metal components are coated with a primer, or a layer of powdered polymer.
+The coated parts are baked in an oven to melt the polymer, resulting in a very smooth and consistent finish.
+Powder coat generally offers low levels of corrosion protection and for street furniture is really only an aesthetic finish.
+Powder coating is suitable for steel and aluminium and is a cost effective and consistent finish.
+There is also a large range of colours available.

 2 Pak Painting

-Components are coated with primers and top coats of 2 part paint systems, consisting of a base and hardener.
-Many different brands of paint are available, but in general terms 2 pack paints offer a very hard wearing surface and a high level of finish.
-Depending on the primers used, 2 packs main defence against corrosion is that is seals the base material from the atmosphere.
+Components are coated with a primer and a two-part top coat.
+This top coat consists if a base and a hardener.
+2 pack paints offer a very hard wearing surface and a high level finish.
+Depending on the primers used, 2 packs main defence against corrosion is sealing the base material from the atmosphere.
 Due to the extreme durability of good quality 2 pack paints, this can offer a very high level of protection; however it relies heavily on the surface.
-If the surface is broken, then corrosion can instigate and proceed to spread underneath the paint, much like a car rusts from chips in the paint.
-The finish that can be achieved with this type of coating is very high, and good quality paints will retain finish quality far longer than powder coat.
-2 pack paint is generally a more expensive finish than powder coating.
+If the surface layer is damaged, corrosion can spread underneath the paint.
+2 Pak’s finish is very high quality and lasts longer than a powder coat finish.
+For this reason, 2 pack paint is generally a more expensive finish than powder coating.

-Components undergo an ectrolytic passivation process used to increase the thickness of the natural oxide layer on the surface of metal parts.
+Components undergo an ectrolytic passivation process used to increase the thickness of the natural oxide layer on the metals surface.
 In simpler words, aluminium naturally gains a skin that protects it from further corrosion.
 Anodising thickens this skin.
-Generally speaking all aluminium used for street furniture should be anodised; otherwise the surface will quickly become cloudy and unsightly, particularly in corrosive environments.
+Generally speaking, all aluminium outdoor furniture should be anodised.
+This stops the surface from becoming cloudy and unsightly, particularly in corrosive environments.
 Anodising is also a suitable preparation for powder coat.
-It is a reasonably cost effective process and offers a very high level of corrosion protection that is suitable for coastal areas.
+Anodising is a cost effective process.
+It has a very high level of corrosion protection, making it suitable for coastal areas.

-Draffin Street Furniture has vast experience with all of the above surface coatings.
+Draffin Street Furniture has vast experience with metal surface coatings.
 If you have and questions or need advice when specifying a surface coating please contact one of our friendly engineers.
 We love to put our experience and resources to work helping solve our customer’s problems.